Arachni/arachni/README.md

     - For forms, links and cookies.
     - Writing RFI, SQL injection, XSS etc mods is a matter of minutes if not seconds.
  - Helper {Arachni::Module::HTTP} interface
-    - A pretty and easy to use Net::HTTP wrapper.
+    - A high-performance, simple and easy to use Typhoeus wrapper.
- - Multi-threaded module execution with adjustable thread count.

-You can find an tutorial module here: {Arachni::Modules::Audit::SimpleRFI}
+You can find a tutorial module here: {Arachni::Modules::Audit::SimpleRFI}

 **  Report Management ** ({Arachni::Report})